 Hairy/Downy Woodpeckers and Northern Flickers at Oxtongue Lake

-In early fall one year, at Oxtongue Lake, near Algonquin Park, it was obvious that various birds were on the move given the changing season in Ontario.
-Among the birds heading south, of course, were flocks of Canada Geese.
+Early one autumn at Oxtongue Lake, near Algonquin Park, it was obvious that various birds were on the move given the changing season in Ontario.
+Among those heading south were flocks of Canada Geese.

-The female, with its long bill, was very busy foraging amongst the folds of birch bark on a white birch tree not far from my dad’s beach.
+The female, with its long bill, was very busy foraging deep in the folds of bark on a white birch tree not far from my dad’s beach.

-Meanwhile, its partner, a male Hairy Woodpecker, was busily searching for bugs and grubs among some of the logs on my dad’s shoreline.
+Meanwhile, its partner, a male Hairy Woodpecker, was busily searching for bugs and grubs among some of the logs along the shoreline.
 With the flash of red on the back of its head, the male Hairy Woodpecker really stands out against the grey tree trunk.

-Recently, in the Rouge National Park near Toronto , Ontario, we were fortunate enough to see this Pileated Woodpecker (Dryocopus pileatus), which is one of the largest North American woodpeckers living in our Great Lakes region.
+Recently, in the Rouge National Park near Toronto, Ontario, we were fortunate enough to see this Pileated Woodpecker, one of the largest North American woodpeckers living in our Great Lakes region.

 The Downy woodpecker’s plumage looks very much like that of a Hairy woodpecker.